arinar/slQuery/doc/wrapper-objects.md

     {1x4 double}    {1x4 double}    {1x4 double}    {1x4 double}    {1x4 double}
 ```

-While still in the `slQuery` subscript expression, you can further explor any structured
+While still in the `slQuery` subscript expression, you can further explore any structured
 parameter values. `slQuery` will extract the struct member or array element at each
 subscription stage and repack the results into an array again.